knennigtri/merge-markdown/README.md

 You can optionally add pandoc parameters to the manifest.
 The `key` doesn't matter, only the `value` is evalutated based on [pandoc args](https://pandoc.org/MANUAL.html).

+> [pandoc](https://pandoc.org/installing.html) must be installed in order to create HTML!

 ```yaml
  output:
    pandoc: